shlk7/sithealthcare/README.md

 # COLLEGE-HEALTH-CARE
 ABOUT THE PROJECT
 ----------------------------
- Developed an online Vit health care portal to help my college students get online prescriptions from doctors and check availability of medicines in medical store .
+ Developed an online Sit health care portal to help my college students get online prescriptions from doctors and check availability of medicines in medical store .

 ----------------------------